 Hi, and welcome to my blog.
 My name is Michael Jordan, and I guess I should tell you a little about myself.
 First thing’s first; I am not the famous basketball player, although I did graduate from UNC in 1989 with a degree in journalism.

 I have been happily married since March 6, 1993 to a wonderful woman and great friend.
 We are blessed with two terrific kids.
-We have home schooled both until the Fall of 2011 when our daughter began high school at GRACE Christian School.
+We home schooled both until the Fall of 2011 when our daughter began high school at GRACE Christian School.
 Our son joined her at GRACE in 2012.
-While my wife has taken the lead educating our children, I am a personal injury attorney; this simply means I help people who are hurt.
+In the Fall of 2015, our daughter began the next step in her journey, moving out to attend college at the University of North Carolina at Chapel Hill (my alma mater).
+While my wife took the lead educating our children, I am a personal injury attorney; this simply means I help people who are hurt.
 I take a lot of pride in the fact that our firm (Law Offices of James Scott Farrin) works to make a positive difference in the lives of injury victims.

 I grew up knowing I’d be either a pastor or an attorney.
 Both offered the chance to help others, and both required extensive knowledge and a commitment to lifelong learning.
 I have had the opportunity to speak from a pulpit once or twice, and I (along with anyone who was unfortunate enough to hear those sermons) can confidently say my calling – at least so far – is as an attorney rather than a pastor.